cyprus327/Fraglib/Tutorial.md

 ![Mandelbrot Zoom](https://github.com/cyprus327/Fraglib/blob/main/.githubResources/MandelbrotGIF.gif)

 With that, this tutorial comes to an end.
-I hope you like Fraglib, and make something amazing!
+If you'd like to see some more things made with Fraglib, check out the [gallery](https://github.com/cyprus327/Fraglib/blob/main/Gallery.md)